Get

 Image Credit: fanpop

 You can make your photos more interesting by using new angles and viewpoints.
 Take time to consider the right setup for this photoshoot and try to photograph the cat using different angles.
-For example, try an overhead shot of the kitten laying on the ground wrestling with Christmas ornaments.
+For example, try an overhead shot of the kitten lying on the ground wrestling with Christmas ornaments.
 Or maybe capture a ground view of the cat attempting to climb the Christmas tree.

-8. Christmas Cat Blankie by the dodo
+8. Christmas Cat Blankie by The Dodo

 Christmas Cat Blankie by the dodo